Statewide

 Anaesthetics

-Greg provides Anaesthetics VMO services at Bacchus Marsh and Kyneton Hospitals.
-Since 2012 Greg has been involved in Rural Generalist Anaesthetics trainee education, mentoring and Anaesthesic examinations in Victoria.
-He was appointed Clinical Lead for RG Anaesthetics training with the Rural Workforce Agency Victoria in 2017.
+Dr Greg Coates is a salaried GP Anaesthetist at Bacchus Marsh Hospital (Western Health).
+Since 2012, he has been closely involved in Rural Generalist Anaesthetics (RGA) training in Victoria through education, supervision, and mentoring.
+In 2017, he was appointed Clinical Lead for RGA training with the Rural Workforce Agency Victoria (VRGP).

-Graduating in 1989 from Monash University, Greg has worked in diverse locations including Christmas Island, Port Hedland, Stawell, Darwin, Cairns, Fiji, Samoa and the United Kingdom.
+A Monash University graduate (1989), Greg has worked across a diverse range of rural and remote settings, including Christmas Island, Port Hedland, Stawell, Darwin, Cairns, Fiji, and Samoa.

 Dr Graham Slaney